 Organizational alignment is an important concept for leaders to consider.
 This is especially true in the current fast-paced, complex, and constantly changing working world.
 A Google search shows just under 27,000 books on alignment topics, including leadership, strategic, organizational, or management, so clearly, this is a topic with many facets to consider.

 Need an Alignment?

 Anyone who has driven a car that was out of alignment or experienced debilitating back pain can appreciate the importance of alignment.
 To re-align the wheels of an automobile, the basic technique requires adjustments to the angles of the wheels relative to each other and to the body of the car.
 The purpose of these adjustments is to improve the performance of the vehicle on the road and reduce the wear on the tires.

 This same state of neglect can be found in some organizations.
-Each of the non-business examples above points not only to the importance of alignment, but also suggests a basic principle often absent in today’s complex organizations: maintenance.
-Alignment is not a “one and done” activity, but rather is something that must be maintained over time.
+Each of the non-business examples above points not only to the importance of alignment but also suggests a basic principle often absent in today’s complex organizations: maintenance.
+Alignment is not a “one-and-done” activity but rather something that must be maintained over time.

 The classic work by John Kotter, Organizational Dynamics: Diagnosis and Intervention, identifies six structural areas that leaders need to concentrate on in order to ensure organizational alignment.
 These areas include:

 Each of these structural areas can be thought of as the wheels of the organizational vehicle.
 The image of a six-wheel-drive amphibious all-terrain vehicle is a good comparison.